What is the carry-on allowance?

 There are limitations on checked baggage and boxes, seasonal or year-round when traveling to some destinations in Mexico, Latin America or the Caribbean, so you should contact Reservations for more information.

 Overweight and/or oversized baggage charges are payable at the curbside or airport ticket counter.
-Online pre-paid bags option is currently available for up to 3 bags only on select domestic flights, on the website or through the app, when you check in and up to 4 hours before departure.
+Online pre-paid bags option is currently available for up to 3 bags only on domestic flights and to/from select Caribbean destinations, on the website or through the app, when you check in and up to 4 hours before departure.

 The following excess, overweight and oversized baggage charges apply on American Airlines flights.